hantsy/angular-spring-websocket-sample/GUIDE2.md

 tail -f -n 1000 access.log
 ```

 Similarly, Mongo provides a tailable cursor feature which acts as the tail command exactly.
-But there are some limitations, the tailable cursor only works on the capped collections, when a document is inserted, it will be emitted to the subscribers.
-A capped collection is different from a normal collection, it has a size limit of the whole collection and a maximum count of the stored documents, if the limit is reached, the old documents will be discarded.
-And a document can be inserted into the capped collection like the the normal one, but it can not be deleted by calling delete command.
+But there are some limitations, the tailable cursor only works on the capped collections, when a document is inserted, it will be emitted to the subscribers immediately.
+A capped collection is different from a normal collection, it has a size limit of the whole collection and a maximum count limitation of the stored documents, if the limit is reached, the old documents will be discarded.
+A document can be inserted into the capped collection like the the normal one, but it can not be deleted by calling delete command.

-Let's  do a small refactory on the former codes we've completed in the last post.
+Let's  do a small refactory on the former codes we've completed in the last post and migrate it to use MongoDB tailable cursors based query as an infinite stream.

 Firstly add *Spring Data MongoDB Reactive* as part of dependencies.